Roman Catholic Archdiocese of Goa and Daman

-The Roman Catholic Metropolitan Archdiocese of Goa and Daman (Archidioecesis Goanae et Damanensis, Gõy ani Damanv Mha-Dhormprant, Arquidiocese de Goa e Damão) encompasses the Goa state and the Damaon territory in the Konkan region, by the west coast of India.
+The Roman Catholic Metropolitan Archdiocese of Goa and Daman (Archidioecesis Goanae et Damanensis, Gõy ani Damanv Mha-Dhormprant, Arquidiocese de Goa e Damão, Gujarati: ગોવા અને દમણનું આર્કડાયોસીસ), encompasses the Goa state and the Damaon territory in the Konkan region, by the west coast of India.
 The ecclesiastical province of Goa and Damaon includes a suffragan diocese, the Sindhudurg Diocese that comprises the Malvani areas of (central Konkan).
 The Archbishop of Goa also holds the titles of Primate of the East and Patriarch of the East Indies.
 The beginnings lie in the Padroado system of Portuguese Goa and Damaon, in the early 1900s the primatial see was transferred back to the Sacred Congregation for the Evangelisation of Peoples, as the Padroado system of the Indo-Portuguese era was being dismantled.

 It is the oldest bishopric of the Latin Rite of worship in terms of activity in the East Indies, with its origins linked to the Portuguese discoveries, and their subsequent arrival at the St Mary's islands and Calicut, on the coast of the Malabar region.

 The current Metropolitan Archbishop and Patriarch of the East Indies is Filipe Neri Ferrão.